 - a.
-Cost estimates criteria - Identify recognized standards, comparisons, and sources used to develop the estimated cost The estimated probable costs of the project were developed based on past comparative construction cost data for local parking garage costs by Desman Associates, an architectural and engineering firm that specializes in parking construction. - (2) Identify the year and month on which the estimates are made and the inflation factors usedThe estimate for the property data for the property of the set of the set of the property of the set of t
+Cost estimates criteria - (1) Identify recognized standards, comparisons, and sources used to develop the estimated cost

+The estimated probable costs of the project were developed based on past comparative construction cost data for local parking garage costs by Desman Associates, an architectural and engineering firm that specializes in parking construction.

+(2) Identify the year and month on which the estimates are made and the inflation factors used